rehierl/node-tree-outliner/_todo.md

-in addition to that, each parent has a single child - the definition of the node order of a tree must also include such a tree - so yes, each parent *is presequent* to all of its descendants - that is, because it is independent of which rooted path was selected - then, add a sibling to one of the nodes in the path - the first child of a node is still presequent to the parent's last child - question is, are the descendants of a sibling
+in addition to that, each parent has a single child - the definition of the node order of a tree must also include such a tree - so yes, each parent *is presequent* to all of its descendants - that is because it is independent of which rooted path was selected - then, add a sibling to one of the nodes in the path - the first child of a node is still presequent to the parent's last child - question is, are the descendants of a sibling